 What if we treated each other with the same awe and wonder with which we stand in the night sky?
-What is we recognized the magnificence in our physical and social environments?
+What if we recognized the magnificence in our physical and social environments?

-We Are StarDust is the current research campaign of JCWK Dance Lab.
+We Are StarDust is the current, multi-year research campaign of JCWK Dance Lab.
 It investigates the science that our human bodies are made of the same stuff as stars.
 Like stars, they (we) deserve respect, awe, and wonder.
 In reflection of this research, this campaign has several layers.

 Thank you, Berks Arts and the Pennsylvania Council on the Arts for recognizing that artists and creative people are also entrepreneurs!

 JCWK Dance Lab is a recipient of the Creative Entrepreneur Accelerator Program.
 Stay tuned to see how we're growing and creating Joy, Connection, and Wellness through Kinesthetic stories in Berks County!

 Do Small Things with Great Love. ~Mother Teresa

 It's National Moon Day.
 Today in 1969, NASA's Apollo 11 landed on the moon.